🤖Code Risk Policy Settings

 The supported triggers are:

-Pull request: every time a pull request is created, the HEAD of the source branch is scanned.
-In addition, if the source branch is updated with new commits, the code will analyze the new HEAD of the source branch.
+Code risk detected on pull request: every time a pull request is created, the HEAD of the source branch is scanned.
+In addition, if the source branch is updated with new commits, Arnica analyzes the new HEAD of the source branch.

 The supported conditions are: